Spiritspeak/AATtools/README.md

 ## Getting your data in the right format

 AATtools works with long-format `data.frames` that follow a specific format.
-Your `data.frame` should contain one row per trial, and it should contain variables that designate the relevant conditions (approach/avoidance, control/target stimuli) with 0’s and 1’s.
+Your `data.frame` should contain one trial per row, and it should contain variables that designate the relevant conditions (approach/avoidance, control/target stimuli).
+For best results, approach and approach-associated stimulus categories should be indicated with a 1 while avoidance and avoidance-associated stimulus categories should be labelled with a 0.

 ## Computing reliability